libanbn/bb-discord-announcer/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-We also have a discord server to chat regarding development, help setting up the bot or general discussion, see
+We also have a discord server to chat regarding development, help setting up the bot or general discussion, see this [link](https://discord.gg/a2sZxHR).

 ### Prerequisites